 When choosing beef, look for well-trimmed eye of round or sirloin, or extra lean ground beef.

-Lean ham, pork tenderloin or loin chops are good pork choices.
+Pork tenderloin or loin chops are good pork choices.

 Remove the skin from chicken or turkey, as the skin is high in saturated fat.
-White meat has less fat than dark meat.

 Avoid drowning your meat or poultry in high fat sauces such as cream, gravy and butter.
 Try marinades made with lemon, garlic, yogurt and herbs and spices to get maximum flavour.